rdeangel/esp8266_max7219_rda_msg_board/README.md

 Subscribe to topic: ESP-MSG-ABCDEF
 Subscribe to topic: ESP-MSG-ABCDEF/json
 ```
-Please Note: even with a wildcard you would still be able to publish messages with parameters to a topic such as rdadotmatrix/generic/whatever/json or rdadotmatrix/generic/whatever/anotherlevel/json
+Please Note: with a wildcard "#" at the end of the topic you would still be able to publish messages with parameters to a topic such as rdadotmatrix/generic/whatever/json or rdadotmatrix/generic/whatever/anotherlevel/json or any other long multilevel topic.